hasauino/rrt_exploration/README.md

 # rrt_exploration
-It is a ROS package that implements a multi-robot exploration algorithm.
+It is a ROS package that implements a multi-robot map exploration algorithm for mobile robots.
 It is based on the Rapidly-Exploring Random Tree (RRT) algorithm.
-The packgae has 5 different ROS nodes:
+It uses occupancy girds as map representations.The packgae has 5 different ROS nodes:

   - Global RRT frontier point detector node.